 - Supports a variety of users, including those with limited computer literacy

 - A simple web browser interface makes it easy for users to find, search, browse and view the data they need

 - Tracks waitlists, program participation, outcomes and milestones

 - Produces a variety of reports, including annual statistics, incident summary, service summary

 - Capacity to scan for completeness of files

 - Training, support and help-desk services

-CAMS is owned by BJP Case Administration Management System Ltd. which is a partnership of PLEA Community Services Society of BC, The John Howard Society of North Island and Brenson Pacific Technologies Ltd. Its Directors are Wendy Richardson, Tim Agg and Andre Thompson.
+CAMS is owned by BJP Case Administration Management System Ltd. which is a partnership of PLEA Community Services Society of BC, The John Howard Society of North Island and Brenson Pacific Technologies Ltd. Its Directors are Wendy Richardson, Tim Veresh and Andre Thompson.

 CAMS was identified as a key strength in PLEA's 2012 CARF survey report: "The organization has a strong commitment to developing creative technological solutions to aid the documentation of its therapeutic process through the development of its clinical software system, CAMS.
 CAMS has been proven to be a user-friendly clinical documentation system that allows for continuity of care and aids in the management of services for persons served.
 CAMS has the capacity to function as an electronic record, tracking outcomes.
 The system has been so successful that the system has innovatively branched out and has allowed other providers to purchase the system."

 For further information about the system, please contact Steve Quinlan